CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/metapool.md

     | `_claim_admin_fees` |  `bool` | if admin fees should be claimed; defaults to `true` |

     !!!info
         When removing liquidity in a balanced ratio, there is no need to update the price oracles, as this function does not alter the balance ratio within the pool.
-When calling this function, only the `D` oracle is updated.
+Calling this function only updates the `D` oracle.
+The calculation of `D` does not use Newton methods, ensuring that `remove_liquidity` should always work, even if the pool gets borked.

     ??? quote "Source code"